-- 3. During the meeting, the faculty will identify areas of deficiency that a student needs to improve, and the faculty will create a remediation plan during the conference to address weaknesses.
-The plan will include but is not limited to individualized tutoring to review content in areas of weaknesses and special assignments for practice. - 4.
-After the remediation session, a student must take either a re-take exam consisting of multiple-choice or essay-style questions.
-The faculty will have discretion on the exam the student will take.
-A student's maximum grade in the retake exam will be 75.
-The grade earned in the re-take exam will replace a student's original exam grade if it is a 75 or is higher than the grade earned in the original exam - 5.
-For failure of a practical exam, students will be required to attend open laboratory hours and practice areas of skills deficiency under the guidance of the skills instructor.
-The faculty will identify and provide areas of the student's skills deficiencies to the skills instructor, who will help the student to achieve competency. - 6.
-The student is expected to complete the remediation plan formulated by the faculty within seven days of its design. - 7.
+- 1. For failure of a practical exam except for the FINAL PRACTICAL EXAM, students will be required to attend open laboratory hours and practice areas of skills deficiency under the guidance of the skills instructor.
+The faculty will identify and provide areas of the student's skills deficiencies to the skills instructor, who will help the student to achieve competency.
+No retake opportunity will be provided for failure incurred in the FINAL PRACTICAL EXAM - 2.
+The student is expected to complete the remediation plan formulated by the faculty within fourteen days of its design.
+Students are required to comply with the remediation policy before they can take the retake practical exam. - 3.
 The student will be allowed to retake the practical exam once the skills instructor certifies that the student's deficient skills have been corrected.
 The maximum grade a student can achieve in the retake practical exam will be a 75.
-The grade earned in the re-take exam will be entered as the student's grade for the exam if it is a 75 or is higher than the grade earned in the original exam
+The grade earned in the re-take exam will be entered as the student's grade for the exam if it is a 75 or is higher than the grade earned in the original exam.
+No retake exam opportunity will be provided for failure incurred in the final practical exam. - 4.
+A retake of a practical examination will be administered in the presence of the program director and another faculty member.
+The repeat of the practical examination and all subsequent practical examinations may be videotaped for quality assurance.
+No retake opportunity will be provided for failure incurred in the final practical exam.